 Hiking is a fun adventure.
 But it can also be challenging and difficult, especially if you are going to encounter unexpected things.

-However, for most seasoned hikers and backpackers, being caught off guard by nasty weather or other externa “inhibitors” is something that is entirely avoidable.
+However, for most seasoned hikers and backpackers, being caught off guard by nasty weather or other external “inhibitors” is something that is entirely avoidable.
 We may not have tamed Mother Nature, but we have at least learned how to play under her rules.

 With that being said, hiking is a pursuit worth experiencing.
 You only need to have the essential preparation to keep your adventure memorable and worth-cherishing.